-The prestigious BOMA 360 label demonstrates that Fountainhead Office Plaza is outperforming its peers across all areas of operations and management.
+The prestigious BOMA 360 label demonstrates that Fountainhead Office Plaza is outperforming other offices across operations and management.
 Property Manager Emily Mehta, notes that the program helped Fountainhead achieve operational efficiencies as well as higher levels of tenant satisfaction.
 Our building engineers Tom Evans, Henry Corado, and Jeff Potts are also integral to the property's success in achieving this award.